The data fabric for the agent economy.

 Most integration tools stop at querying.
 Manifold goes further — because it understands the data linkages across every connected system, your agent can write to one system and Manifold ensures the change is reflected everywhere.

-Manifold knows:
+Without Manifold

-Manifold executes:
+With Manifold

 1. hubspot.contact.501.email "new@acme.com"